SysKitTeam/docs-spdockit/product-updates/spdockit720-release-note.md

 * Now you can __filter all Hierarchy permission reports by Permission Level__.
 Select which permission levels you are interested in, and find all users who have been granted that privilege in the entire hierarchy, all the way to the list item.

-* SPDocKit Insights Event Viewer can now collect [all types of Windows Logs](#internal/spdockit-insights/customize-settings)– on top of the Application event log, we’ve added the ability to search through __Security, Setup, System and Forwarded Events logs__.
+* SPDocKit Insights Event Viewer can now collect [all types of Windows Logs](#internal/spdockit-insights/customize-settings).
+On top of the Application event log, we’ve added the ability to search through __Security, Setup, System and Forwarded Events logs__.
 It is also possible to create alerts for all of these logs.

 * SPDocKit Insights Performance Dashboard has gained new grouping abilities.
 You can group detected servers by [type, status, or farm, or you can choose not to group them at all](#internal/spdockit-insights/insights-performance).
 Combine existing dashboard layout options with the specific type of grouping for the optimal monitoring experience.
 Also, we've added the option to filter servers by status.